1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is Eosinophilic Ileitis?

-Eosinophilic ileitis is a rare inflammatory condition in which eosinophils (a type of white blood cell) accumulate in the ileum, the last segment of the small intestine.
-This buildup leads to swelling, abdominal pain, cramping, and digestive disturbances.
+Eosinophilic ileitis is a highly rare inflammatory disease in which the eosinophils (type of white blood cell) are accumulated in the ileum, the end of the small intestine.
+This buildup leads to swelling and abdominal pain, cramping and digestive upsets.

 Common Causes and Risk Factors

-• Food allergies or sensitivities (eggs, dairy, soy, nuts)
+• Food allergy or food sensitivity (eggs, dairy, soy, nuts).

 Common Symptoms

-• Pain or tenderness in the lower right abdomen
+• Pain or tenderness in the lower abdomen at the lower right hand side.

 How Dr. Rishi Diagnoses Eosinophilic Ileitis?